alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

     <img style="width:50%" src="/public/destruct-o-match/score2.png">
 </p>

 An avatar score!
 Hooray!
+If I had planned ahead more, I would have saved the game state sequence to show a replay of the winning game, but I didn't realize this until later, and I have no interest in playing another 3 hour Destruct-o-Match game.

 Outtakes and Final Thoughts
 ----------------------------------------------------------------------------------------

-You may have noticed I spent almost all my time transcribing the board.
+You may have noticed I spent almost all my time transcribing the board for the AI.
 My original plan was to use computer vision to auto-convert a screenshot of the webpage into the game state.
 I know this is possible, but unfortunately I messed something up in my pattern-matching logic and failed to debug it.
-I eventually decided that fixing it would take more time than entering boards by hand, given that I was only planning the play the game 1-2 more times.
+I eventually decided that fixing it would take more time than entering boards by hand, given that I was only planning to play the game 1-2 times.

 After I got the avatar, I ran a full evaluation of the `Depth 3, Expand 6` configuration overnight.
 It averages 2426.84 points, another 53 points over the `Depth 3, Expand 3` setting evaluated earlier.
-Based on this, you could definitely squeeze more juice out of search compute, but I have no interest in doing so.
-I'm just here for the avatar.
+Based on this, you could definitely squeeze more juice out of search compute if you wanted to.

 Some final commentary, based on studying games played by the AI:

 * **Search gains many points via near-perfect clears on early levels.** The AI frequently clears the first few levels with 0-3 blocks left, which adds up to a 200-300 point bonus relative to baselines that fail to perfect clear.
 However, it starts failing to get clear bonuses by around level 6.
 Based on this, I suspect **Fill powerups are mostly bad until late game**.
 Although Fills give you more material to score points with, it's not worth it if you end with even a single extra leftover boulder that costs you 10 points later.
-It is only worth it once expect to end levels with > 10 blocks left.
+It is only worth it once you expect to end levels with > 10 blocks left.
 * The AI jumps all over the board, constantly switching between colors and groups near the top or bottom.
-Due to how the value function works, the AI is continually comparing the size of groups formed by different actions, and doing similar math as a human is likely the best strategy (although this is probably quite tedious and annoying to do for real).
+This suggests there are a lot of intentional moves you can make to get boulders of the same color grouped together, if you're willing to calculate it.
 * The AI consistenly assembles groups of 16+ boulders in the early levels. **This makes early undos very strong**, since they are easily worth 32-40 points each.
-My winning run was partly from a Multiplier in level 1, but was really carried by getting 2 Undos in level 2.
+My winning run was partly from a Multiplier in level 1, but was really carried by getting two Undos in level 2.
-* **Whoever designed the Flash game was a monster.** In the original Flash game, you only get to proceeed to the next level if you earn enough points, with the point thresholds increasing each level.
+* **Whoever designed the Flash game was a monster.** In the original Flash game, you only get to proceeed to the next level if you earn enough points within the current level, with the point thresholds increasing the further you get.
-But the AI actually earns *fewer* points per level as the game progress, despite the larger grid sizes.
+But the AI actually earns *fewer* points per level as the game progress.
 My AI averages 203 points in level 7 and 185 points in level 9.
 If the point thresholds were enforced in the HTML5 version, the AI would regularly fail by level 7 or 8.

-I do wonder if I could have gotten the avatar faster by practicing Destruct-o-Match myself, instead of doing all this coding and analysis.
+I do wonder if I could have gotten the avatar faster by practicing Destruct-o-Match myself, instead of doing all this work.
-The answer is probably "yes", but getting the avatar this way was definitely more fun.
+The answer is probably yes, but getting the avatar this way was definitely more fun.